keboola/developers-docs/overview/docker-bundle.md

 The application is responsible for:

 - Reading the configuration and source tables in CSV format and files (if specified).
-- Writing the results to the predefined directories and files.
+- Writing the results to the predefined folders and files.
 - Proper handling of success/error results by setting an appropriate exit code.

 Docker Bundle is responsible for: